auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 This fingerprint means that a password cracker must add on "this password is for Acme Corporation, Inc." onto the end of every guess, otherwise they are automatically guessing the wrong password.
-And if that is the cracker's guess, then it should be possiblefor the cracker to contact Acme and say, "Hey, we think we may have come across some of your stolen password hashes...".
+And if that is the cracker's guess, then it should be possible for the cracker to contact Acme and say, "Hey, we think we may have come across some of your stolen password hashes...".

 This is an example of Adversarial Literate Programming: Alice is an IT administrator who works for Acme.
 She gets to specify an algorithm with some